Crowdbotics models, how to edit, and how to build with the model editor.

 - Add and remove database objects individually

-It’s always speedy to add or remove things to and from the admin panel, so we recommend using this as the main way to admin your database.
+It’s easy to add or remove things to and from the admin panel, so we recommend using this as the main way to manage your database.

 Automated API documentation